pmainguet/udemy-courses/Ethical Hacking/README.md

 ## Sniff only a specific network

-* airodump-ng --bssid A4:3E:51:3A:DC:35 --channel 1 --write test wlan0 => tell airodump to only sniff one network on a specific channel and to write result in a file named test.
+* Tell airodump to only sniff one network on a specific channel and to write result in a file named test.
 It will show the info of the network as before + list of devices connected

+        airodump-ng --bssid A4:3E:51:3A:DC:35 --channel 1 --write test wlan0

     * BSSID: MAC address of the network
     * STATION: MAC address of the device
     * PWR: Signal strength